iSneeze/shimmitty/README.md

 - [x] Put the booru behind a webserver (Caddy) so its reachable from a domain
 - [x] Add Redis for caching, increasing performance
 - [x] Choose a server host to deploy the booru to
-- [ ] Test the finished config on the server host
+- [x] Test the finished config on the server host
-- [ ] Write a set of instructions for Mitty to be able set up the booru by herself (Needs a domain, a server host, and once you have access to the server, the required steps to perform so it's running the booru)
+- [x] Write a set of instructions for Mitty to be able set up the booru by herself (Needs a domain, a server host, and once you have access to the server, the required steps to perform so it's running the booru)

 ## Getting Started

 ### Prerequisites

+Check out the [Domain](/docs/domain.md) and [Hosting](/docs/Hosting.md) docs to prepare!

 Make sure you have [git](https://git-scm.com/) and a relatively up-to-date version of [Docker](https://www.docker.com/products/docker-desktop/) installed (needs [docker-compose](https://docs.docker.com/compose/install/))